suabochica/understanding-typescript/notes/08-generics.md

 Introduction
 ------------
-1. *Generics* is a powerfull tool to write dynamic code that use the features of TypeScript and the benefits of a Typed language.
+1. *Generics* is a powerful tool to write dynamic code that use the features of TypeScript and the benefits of a Typed language.

 Why and What?
 -------------